madstap/recex/README.md

 readable (YMMV).
 Time zones are not part of the expression itself, it uses the system time zone or you can choose the time zone with config files or env vars, which is quite fiddly.
-However, like discussed above it can express repeating times of the form "every x minutes" which is not expressable without repetition in recexes.

 ### [schyntax](https://github.com/schyntax/schyntax)

 A time dsl with implementations in js, .NET and go.
 It has pretty similar features to recex, but also easily expresses "every n minutes" type repetitions and has negations, which I'd be interested to add to recexes.
-It works only in UTC, however, which makes it impossible to express things like every day at noon in some time zone with dst.
+It works only in UTC, however, which makes it hard or impossible to express things involving time zones with dst.

 ### [iCalendar recurrence rules](https://www.kanzaki.com/docs/ical/rrule.html)